Psychoacoustics and in room target response

 Bellow this very high frequency decay the radiation must be constant and controlled as lower as possible, without major accidents or diffraction.

-With a horizontal polar in relative to 0°, it will looks like this, with no abrutp change when we lose the control in high frequencies:
+With a horizontal polar relative to 0°, it will look like this, with no abrupt change when we lose control at high frequencies:

 ideal CD

-In practice, this crossover point often coincides with the point where the horn loses its wide directivity and the woofer starts to become more directional.
+To avoid abrupt changes in directivity, the crossover frequency is chosen where both the horn and woofer have similar radiation patterns: where the horn loses its wide directivity and the woofer starts to become more directional.

-The main purpose here is to adapt coverage to listening distance and acoustics with no brutal change in Directivity Index.
+The primary goal is to adapt coverage to listening distance and acoustics without causing an abrupt change in the Directivity Index.

 Conclusion: